Bernard Riley

-Bernard Riley (born January 12, 1981) is a former American football defensive lineman.
-He is currently the defensive coordinator at Austin High School in Austin, Texas.
+Bernard Riley (born January 12, 1981) is an American former football defensive lineman.
+He is currently the Athletic Director and Head Football Coach at Austin High School in Austin, Texas.

-High school career
+Early life

 Riley prepped and was a high school All-American at Los Alamitos High School, playing under Coach John Barnes and alongside Keenan Howry and Chris Kluwe.
 Riley started as a defensive lineman.

 He played alongside former Philadelphia Eagles defensive tackle and 2005 first round pick Mike Patterson, who was also his future teammate at USC.

 College career

 Riley played college football at the University of Southern California.

 Professional career

 Bernard signed with the Tampa Bay Buccaneers of the NFL as an undrafted free agent out of college.

 Riley played in the Arena Football League for the Los Angeles Avengers, the Columbus Destroyers and is currently retired from football.